patataofcourse/Flora/README.md

 ## A modding tool for Professor Layton games

 ### Supported games
-* Professor Layton and the Curious Village (only tested in the EU version)
+* Professor Layton and the Curious Village (all versions: JP, JP Friendly Version, US, EU/AUS, KO)

 ### Current utilities
 * GDS script extracting and repacking to a custom readable format.